-The school stays up to date regarding the latest guidance in relation to Covid-19 and adapts and evolves it's procedures in line with this.
+St Martin's Prep stays up to date regarding the latest guidance in relation to Covid-19 and adapts and evolves it's procedures in line with this.

 A Covid Risk Assessment is used and regularly updated to ensure that the school's arrangements are suitable.